Bankruptcy & Family Law in Australia

 Possible Suspension or Delay in Family Law Proceedings

-Continuation of Family Law Proceedings if Assets Can Be Sold
+Continuation Of Family Law Proceedings If Assets Can Be Sold

-The bankruptcy trustee may decide to continue with the property settlement if it seeks to retain assets that vested in the trustee that could be used to pay off the bankrupt’s debts.
+The bankruptcy trustee may decide to continue with the property settlement proceedings if it seeks to retain assets that vested in the trustee that could be used to pay off the bankrupt’s debts.
 The trustee might also seek to intervene in the family law proceedings if it believes there are assets that should be returned to the bankruptcy estate to be divided among creditors.

-Potential Exclusion of Certain Assets
+Potential Exclusion Of Certain Assets

 In some cases, the non-bankrupt spouse might argue that certain assets should not be part of the bankrupt estate.
 If the asset was transferred to the non-bankrupt spouse before the bankruptcy the court will rule on whether the transfer was valid or was done to defeat the claims of creditors.

-Intervention of Creditors to Set Aside Previous Property Transfers
+Intervention Of Creditors To Set Aside Previous Property Transfers

-Negotiations Between the Non-Bankrupt Spouse & Trustee
+Negotiations Between The Non-Bankrupt Spouse & Trustee

-When dealing with divorce or separation while applying for bankruptcy in Australia, it’s important to understand the process and steps they need to take to ensure that both the family law and bankruptcy matters are appropriately addressed.
+When dealing with divorce or separation while applying for bankruptcy in Australia, it’s important to understand the process and steps you need to take to ensure that both the family law and bankruptcy matters are appropriately addressed.
 Here’s a breakdown of the actions that may be appropriate for you, whether you are the bankrupt or the non-bankrupt:

-1. Seek Advice on Both Divorce/Separation & Bankruptcy
+1. Seek Advice On Both Divorce/Separation & Bankruptcy

-- Family Lawyer: It’s crucial to consult with a family lawyer who has experience in handling property settlements, especially in situations involving bankruptcy.
+• Family lawyer: It’s crucial to consult with a family lawyer who has experience in handling property settlements, especially in situations involving bankruptcy.

-- Financial Advisor: Bankruptcy by either party during separation can have significant impacts on your financial future and retirement options, and a financial advisor can help to strategically plan around the challenges.
+• Financial advisor: Bankruptcy by either party during separation can have significant impacts on your financial future and retirement options, and a financial advisor can help to strategically plan around the challenges.

 2. Commence Property Settlement Proceedings

-Key Consideration: If you’re in the process of finalising a property settlement and bankruptcy occurs, it will affect the distribution of assets.
+Key consideration: If you’re in the process of finalising a property settlement and bankruptcy occurs, it will affect the distribution of assets.

 3. Applying for Bankruptcy